peterkozelj/devbox/devbox/README.md

 checking file stamps to avoid unnecessary build steps.
 It resembels *Makefiles* in what it tries to do.

-## Example

-This build sripts builds a web application located in project `root/webapp` inside the target directory using NPM by installing all JS dependencies and running build script through NPM.
+Example build sripts builds a web application located in project `root/webapp` inside the target directory using NPM by installing all JS dependencies and running build script through NPM.
 Built web app is then embedded into Rust binary by packing it as a Rust source code.
 All the steps are done only on clean build or if relevant resources were changed since last build.